jprieton/source-framework/README.md

-# source-framework
+# Source Framework
-A WordPress microframework for themes and plugins
+An extensible framework for WordPress themes and plugins